How Can We Reduce Inequality?*

 Further changes to our welfare net should bear in mind three principles: that Australia’s welfare system spends much less than most countries, that Australia’s welfare system is better targeted than any other country, and that Australian inequality is at a post-war high.
 Mindless cuts to welfare spending will increase inequality.
 Instead, we should be thinking about how to help working-age adults get the skills and employment opportunities they need.
 In terms of how to ensure that our social supports are targeted, portable and flexible, there is no better policy document than Jenny Macklin’s thoughtful Growing Together report, released last year.

 As it happens, using social policy to reduce inequality is almost precisely the opposite of the suggestion that Australia adopt a ‘universal basic income’.
 Here’s an illustration of how that might work out.
 Suppose we got rid of all our current cash transfers and replaced them with a flat-rate universal basic income.
 Current spending would support a payment of around $6000 per person.
 Every millionaire and billionaire would be thousands of dollars better off.
 But every pensioner would be in abject poverty – barely able to buy food, let alone pay their bills.
-Remember that Australia’s social safety net reduces inequality by 10 Gini points, while a universal basic income – by design – has zero impact on inequality.
-So scrapping the social safety net in favour of a universal basic income would increase the Gini by 10 points – making Australia as unequal as Latin America.
+Remember that Australia’s social safety net reduces inequality by 10 Gini points, while a universal basic income – by design – has much less impact on inequality.
+So scrapping the social safety net in favour of a universal basic income would increase the Gini – potentially making Australia as unequal as Latin America.

 Some argue that a universal basic income should be paid for by increasing taxes, rather than by destroying our targeted welfare system.
 But I’m not sure they’ve considered how big the increase would need to be.
 Suppose we wanted the universal basic income to be the same amount as the single age pension (currently $23,000, including supplements).
 That would require an increase in taxes of $17,000 per person, or around 23 percent of GDP.
 This would make Australia’s tax to GDP ratio among the highest in the world.